Infanticide: England and Wales

 In England and Wales there were typically 30 to 50 homicides per million children less than 1 year old between 1982 and 1996.
 The younger the infant, the higher the risk.
 The rate for children 1 to 5 years was around 10 per million children.
 The homicide rate of infants less than 1 year is significantly higher than for the general population.

 In English law infanticide is established as a distinct offence by the Infanticide Acts.
 Defined as the killing of a child under 12 months of age by their mother, the effect of the Acts are to establish a partial defence to charges of murder.

 United States

-In the United States the infanticide rate during the first hour of life outside the womb dropped from 1.41 per 100,000 during 1963 to 1972 to 0.44 per 100,000 for 1974 to 1983; the rates during the first month after birth also declined, whereas those for older infants rose during this time.
+In the United States, the infanticide rate during the first hour of life outside the womb dropped from 1.41 per 100,000 between the years 1963 and 1972, to 0.44 per 100,000 between 1974 and 1983.
+The rates during the first month after birth also declined, whereas those for older infants rose during this time.
 The legalization of abortion, which was completed in 1973, was the most important factor in the decline in neonatal mortality during the period from 1964 to 1977, according to a study by economists associated with the National Bureau of Economic Research.